yehohanan7/lisp-koans/README.md

-If you have docker installed then you can start contemplating on the koans with this command.
+If you have docker installed then you can contemplate with the command $./zen.sh

-./zen.sh